 Some turkeys are not gluten-free.
 Always check the ingredient list!
 If you are unsure, call the manufacturer and ask questions.

 Pay close attention to any seasoning or flavorings added to the turkey.
-This will be the most likely source of gluten in your turkey.
+The ingredients may be a likely source of gluten in your turkey.

 Be aware that the US Dept. of Agriculture (USDA) regulates labeling for meat, poultry, egg products.
 USDA regulations for labeling allergens [like wheat] are not the same as the FDA regulations.
-Companies may voluntarily comply with FDA regs, but they are not required to disclose wheat, or barley, rye, or oats or any derivatives.
+Companies may voluntarily comply with FDA regs, but they are not required to disclose wheat, barley, rye, oats, or any derivatives.

 If this is your first gluten-free holiday season, you might check out our Navigating The Holidays article for some hints and tips.